Effect-TS/schema/README.md

 In the example above, we defined a schema for the `string` type and a schema for the tuple type `[string]`.
 We also defined the functions `decode` and `encode` that convert a `string` into a tuple and a tuple into a `string`, respectively.
 Then, we used the `transform` combinator to convert the string schema into a schema for the tuple type `[string]`.
 The resulting schema can be used to decode values of type `string` into values of type `[string]`.

 The `transformOrFail` combinator works in a similar way, but allows the transformation function to return a `ParseResult` object, which can either be a success or a failure.
-This allows us to specify custom error messages in case the transformation fails.

 Here's an example of the `transformOrFail` combinator which converts a `string` into a `boolean`: